-In a few years, ride-sharing has become one of the most popular ways to commute in North Carolina and countrywide.
-And why not, it is economical, feasible, and convenient.
-Research shows that thousands of people rely on ride-sharing services such as Lyft and Uber to get to work, do last-minute shopping, or go back home after an outing.
+In just a few years, ride-sharing has become one of the most popular ways to commute in North Carolina and countrywide.
+And why not?
+It’s economical, feasible, and convenient.

 Steps to take After being in a Ride-sharing Accident